Skip to content

 ├── reflection.py # gRPC server reflection

-└── middleware.py # Logging, metrics, and extensible middleware base
+└── middleware.py # gRPC + transport-agnostic middleware

 ├── contrib/